A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Methodology

 \subsection{Summary}

-In this section, we have presented a novel methodology to analyze program repair patches.
-In particular, the taxonomy of failures (\autoref{tab:failing-assertions-classification}), the classification of code-removal patches based on the causes that make them work (\autoref{tab:kali-patches-classification}), and the categorization of ground-truth human patches (\autoref{tab:human-patches-classification}) is novel.
-We believe it provides a solid foundation for future studies of program repair patches.
+In this section, we have presented a novel categorization of failures and code-removal patches.
+In particular, the taxonomy of failures (\autoref{tab:failing-assertions-classification}), the classification of code-removal patches based on the causes that make them work (\autoref{tab:kali-patches-classification}), and the categorization of ground-truth human patches (\autoref{tab:human-patches-classification}) are contributions that can provide a solid foundation for future studies in program repair.